 Accountability posts

 Drafts ready to share.
 Click to copy, then post.
-Select Board · Andover · March 5, 2026.
+Select Board · Andover, NH · March 5, 2026.

 X / Twitter

-At the March 5 Select Board meeting, residents raised concerns about the Andover School District budget: a 36% increase over five years for just 232 students.
+At the March 5 Select Board meeting, residents raised alarms over the Andover School District budget, which has grown 36% over five years for only 232 students.
 The Board’s response?
-Stating the school district is a separate... https://meetingwatch.org/nh/andover/select-board/2026-03-05/ #MeetingWatch #AndoverNH
+A jurisdictional reminder that the school... https://meetingwatch.org/nh/andover/select-board/2026-03-05/ #MeetingWatch #AndoverNH

 X thread

-During public comment on March 5, residents explicitly raised the issue of this budget growth and its impact.
-Rather than addressing the fiscal trend or the data provided, Chair Dana Swenson noted that the school district operates as a separate governmental entity.
+During public comment, residents highlighted the massive budget escalation and its impact on local taxpayers.
+Rather than addressing the fiscal specifics of this growth, Chair Swenson noted that the school district operates as a separate governmental entity. 🏛️